Losses but no panic for euro zone shares after Greek "No"

 LONDON, July 6 Top euro zone shares fell around 1.5 percent on Monday, a relatively muted reaction to Greek voters' rejection of austerity terms for a financial lifeline.

 But the overall market fallout was relatively contained.
-The Eurostoxx 50 index was down 1.5 percent, trading around mid-June levels, while the broader pan-European FTSEurofirst 300 was down 0.8 percent.
+The Eurostoxx 50 index was down 1.5 percent while the broader pan-European FTSEurofirst 300 was down 0.8 percent.
 European stock-market volatility retreated.

 Although several big banks said the risks of a Greek exit from the euro zone had risen since Sunday's "No" vote, investors pointed to the European Central Bank's capacity to limit financial contagion and step in if market turmoil spread.